datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 only showing top 20 rows
 ```

-The `row_id` is way bigger than the total count of this dataset (which is 1 502 rows), and that is because the id generated by `monotonically_increatsing_id()` function is (bitwise) composed of two parts :
+The `row_id` is way bigger than the total count of this dataset (which is 1 502 rows), and that is because the id generated by `monotonically_increatsing_id()` is (bitwise) composed of two parts:
 ![](monotonically_increasing_id.jpg)

 #### Step 2
-Let’s separate the two parts into two different columns :
+Let’s separate the two parts into two different columns:
 ```scala
 val df3 = df2.withColumn("partition_id", shiftRight('row_id,33))
              .withColumn("row_offset", 'row_id.bitwiseAND(2147483647))